chetnashah/webconcepts/nodejsNotes.md

 1. `abort`
 2. `connect`
 3. `continue`
-4. `response` - indicates we have got a response
+4. `response` - indicates we have got a response, only emitted once, value received in this listener is instance of `IncomingMessage`.
 5. `socket`
 6. `upgrade`
 7.